Florida law allows the spouse of an injured party to sue the defendant for “loss of consortium.”

 Statute of Limitations for Loss of Consortium

 Under Florida law, the statute of limitations for negligence claims is four years from the date of injury (as of March 24, 2023 — prior to that date, it was four years).
-For medical malpractice claims, it is two to four years, depending on circumstances.
+For medical malpractice claims, it is two to four years, depending on the circumstances.
 A non-injured spouse or close party must generally file their loss of consortium/companionship claim within two to four years of their loved one’s injury, depending on the type of case.

 If they do not file within the time limits, they lose their right to loss of consortium.